My 13-year-old son, Yosef, is Black. I’m white. Most times, we’re too busy to take notice of the difference.

 I attempt to deflect, telling Yosef, “There is a long history of distrust among the police and the black community in the U.S.”

-Yes, there is no shortage of material to showcase America’s racial divisions.
-And, as I pick through the various layers of all these highly charged stories from the lens of a white dad with a young, black child, I often start out more confidently than I finish.
+Yes, there is no shortage of material to showcase racism in America.
+And, as I pick through the various layers of all these highly charged stories from the lens of a white dad with a young, Black child, I often start out more confidently than I finish.